If you are planning to publish a book soon, there are many factors you need to consider.

 But let me backtrack a little.
-I prefer to have all my ebooks available on as many retailers as possible and for most of the time, I do this.
+I prefer to have all my ebooks available on as many retailers as possible.
+Most of the time, I do this.
 It is what is often called open publishing.

 Two birds with one stone

-Second is that by taking my ebooks down from other retailers that I have published on Draft2Digital, I have noticed that I get a sales boost when I return them either three or six months later.
+Second is that by taking my ebooks down from other retailers that I have published on Draft2Digital, I have noticed that I get an increase in sales when I return them either three or six months later.

 Sales will slow down on KDP Select, again

-On a couple of occasions, I have left my ebooks enrolled for an extra three months, but noticed that sales didn’t really pick up.
-If anything, sales tended to fall away.
+On a couple of occasions, I have left my ebooks enrolled for an extra three months.
+But I noticed that sales didn’t pick up.
+If anything, sales tended to keep falling away.

-I can only say that going in and out has benefits over just leaving ebooks in one or the other.
+I can only say that going in and out has definite benefits over just leaving ebooks in one or the other.

 You won’t lose your book reviews

 For me, by using KDP Select from time to time, I not only get a better sales ranking, but I also get more reviews.

 So what is the best formula?

-After trying different approaches, all I can say is that I find it beneficial to keep all of my ebooks available through open publishing for nine months of the year.
+I have tried many different approaches.
+All I can say is that I find it beneficial to keep all of my ebooks available through open publishing for nine months of the year.

-The only sure thing I know is that Amazon has such a huge chunk of the book and ebook market.
+The only sure thing I know is that Amazon has a massive share of the book and ebook market.